peteroupc/peteroupc.github.io/exporand.md

 - More general, the fractional part of an exponential variate with rate _&lambda;_ (_w_ = &minus;_&lambda;_).
 - 1 minus the fractional part of an exponential variate with rate _w_ when _w_ > 0.
 - _a_<sub>_j_</sub> = _y_<sup>_v_/2<sup>_j_</sup></sup>/(1 + _y_<sup>_v_/2<sup>_j_</sup></sup>), with _w_ = ln(_y_)\*_v_ where _y_ > 0 and _v_ are constants.

+<a id=Security_Considerations></a>
+### Security Considerations

+This document is concerned with ways to sample exactly from certain continuous distributions.

+However, if an application samples at random at all for information security purposes (such as to generate secret values), it is very rare that it will sample this way from a continuous distribution or with floating-point numbers [^67].
+Nevertheless, the following applies to any sampler used for information security purposes:

+1. **"Cryptographic generators".** An information security application has to use a device or program that generates random-behaving numbers that are hard to guess for information security purposes (a so-called "cryptographic generator").
+Choosing such a device or program is outside the scope of this document.
+2. **Timing attacks.**  Certain security and privacy attacks have exploited timing and other differences to recover cleartext, encryption keys, or other secret or private data.
+Thus, security algorithms have been developed to have no timing differences that reveal anything about any secret or private inputs, such as keys, passwords, or "seeds" for pseudorandom number generators.
+But this kind of algorithm does not exist for all sampling distributions (Ben Dov et al. 2023)[^68]; [^66] [^69].

 <a id=License></a>
 ## License